White pipe clay

-White pipe clay (Dutch: pijpaarde) is a white-firing clay of the sort that is used to make tobacco smoking pipes, which tended to be treated as disposable objects.
-This suited pipeclay, which is not very strong.
+White pipe clay is a white-firing clay of the sort that is used to make tobacco smoking pipes.
+The clay was originally used to make small white devotional figurines in the Low Countries of Europe.

+Distribution

-Such clays are not uncommon; in England they are found in Devon and Dorset, and in the Low Countries the clay was found in deposits of the Rhine and Meuse rivers and in the 16th-century centres of production for white pipe clay objects were Cologne, Utrecht, Liège and Gouda, South Holland.
-The name comes from the most common usage of white pipe clay, tobacco pipes.
+The clay was found in deposits of the Rhine and Meuse rivers, and in the 16th-century centres of production for white pipe clay objects were Cologne, Utrecht, Liège, and Gouda, South Holland (known as pijpaarde in Dutch).